Royds Withy King – GDPR compliance hub

 The General Data Protection Regulation (GDPR) came into force on 25 May 2018.
 It has brought with it important changes to data protection laws which are mission critical for all businesses and organisations.

 It is essential that you know your responsibilities.
-You can test your level of knowledge today and take action before it is too late.

 Why does compliance matter?